vCenter Driver Setup¶

 Importing vCenter Images¶

-When you import an image, OpenNebula generates a name that avoids collisions, that name contains the image name and, if there was another image with that name, a suffix.
-That name can be changed once the image has been imported to a more human-friendly name.
-This is sample name:
+When you import an image, OpenNebula generates a name that avoids collisions; that name contains the image name and, if there was another image with that name, a suffix.
+That name can be changed to a more human-friendly name once the image has been imported.

 The import tools will look for files that haven’t been previously imported, checking if there’s a file with the same PATH and DATASTORE_ID attributes.